Think you might be pregnant?

 - place the testing stick into the area of your expected urine stream so that it will catch your urine midstream

-According to Cleveland Clinic, most tests are 99 percent effective if taken after a missed period.
+According to the Cleveland Clinic, most tests are 99 percent effective if taken after a missed period.
 The best part is that you can do it in the privacy of your own home.
 Simply open the test, follow the instructions, and wait for the recommended amount of time to view the results.